 Those who went broke in California had many opportunities to search for gold elsewhere.
 There was a rush every year from 1850 to 1873 and sporadically after that into the early 1900s, with major strikes in Idaho, Nevada, Montana, Alaska, and Canada, and lesser ones in Oregon and Eastern Washington.

 Two disappointed miners from northern California found gold in the Rogue River Valley in southern Oregon in December 1851.
 During the next several years, as prospectors pushed eastward across the Cascades, strikes were reported in the Blue Mountains of eastern Oregon, on the Colville River in Northeastern Washington, and on the Fraser River in British Columbia.
-Boomtowns sprang up almost overnight, new roads were carved out, and the original inhabitants of the land were shoved aside by whites eager to get to the gold fields.
+Boomtowns sprang up almost overnight, new roads were carved out to reach the distant sites of those strikes, and the Native American inhabitants of lands across the Northwest were shoved aside by non-Indian prospectors eager to get to the gold fields.

-The discoveries on the Colville River, made public in 1855, brought hundreds of miners into lands freshly reserved by treaty for the Yakima Indians (who changed the spelling of their name to Yakama in 1994).
-Yakima Chief Kamiakin (ca. 1800-1877) had been the last of the inland tribal leaders to agree to treaties imposed by Governor Isaac I. Stevens (1818-1862), the first governor of the new Washington Territory.
-Kamiakin resisted the treaty partly because of his concerns about the increasing number of miners who were crossing Yakima lands en route to the diggings.
+After the discoveries on the Colville River were made public in 1855, hundreds of miners began pouring across lands freshly reserved by treaty for the Yakama Tribe (spelled "Yakima" in the treaty) on their way to the Colville strike.
+Yakama Chief Kamiakin (ca. 1800-1877) had been the last of the inland tribal leaders to agree to treaties imposed by Governor Isaac I. Stevens (1818-1862), the first governor of the new Washington Territory.
+Kamiakin resisted the treaty partly because of his concerns about the increasing number of miners who were crossing Yakama lands en route to the diggings.
 He signed, in June 1855, only after Stevens assured him that whites would not be allowed to trespass on reservation land.

-But the flood of whites onto Yakima land continued unabated.
-Angered by reports of miners who were not only trespassing but stealing horses and abusing Indian women, the Yakima retaliated by killing six miners in one incident and two more in another, along with an Indian agent who was sent to investigate the earlier attacks.
+But the flood of non-Indians across Yakama land continued unabated.
+Angered by reports of would-be miners who were not only trespassing but stealing horses and abusing Indian women, the Yakama retaliated by killing six miners in one incident and two more in another, along with an Indian agent who was sent to investigate the earlier attacks.
 The United States military responded with force in October 1855, setting off a three-year conflict that became known as the Yakima Indian War.